 Your heart is pounding.
 You’re clenching your fists.
-You’re red in the face.
-Have you ever felt so angry you just wanted to break something?
-Now you can, thanks to anger rooms.
+Your face is beet red.
+Have you ever felt so angry you just wanted to — just break something?
+Now you can, thanks to rage rooms (aka anger rooms or smash rooms).
 For a price, these facilities will let you blow off steam by flinging dishes, smashing computers and destroying furniture.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But, while the idea of using a sledgehammer to smash a television may sound appealing after a frustrating day at work or a fight with your partner, anger rooms may not help you cope with your anger in a healthy way.
+But while the idea of using a sledgehammer to smash a television may sound appealing after a frustrating day at work (or, say, a particularly annoying fight with your partner), rage rooms may not help you cope with your anger in a healthy way.

 There’s no disputing that finding a way to express your anger is healthy.